“That clerk was certainly giving us the stink-eye,” Sean said as they entered the coffeehouse, “Do you think it was personal?”

 Roger Ramsen sat in his home office anxiously awaiting a call from his lawyers.
 It had been three days since their overture to the Icelandic woman, Þora, who Roger figured had been impregnated by Billy Clarkson.
 Ramsen went over the possibilities: If she wouldn’t acknowledge Billy as the father, there was no way they could co-opt her.
 Who was advising her?
 Roger had heard that the Icelanders were a stubborn, independent breed, but even so, what single mother would turn down a chance for child support?
 Of course, the underlying plan was to make her admit that Billy was the father, and when she did, it would be ‘discovered’ that the boy's father wasn’t Billy after all—and she would be shamed into silence by the threat of fraud charges.
 He felt confident in his contacts in Iceland—it would be a relatively easy matter to rig the boy’s DNA results—Billy’s had already been sequenced.
 What was wrong with that woman?
 It was bad enough that Sean had disappeared with his girlfriend Mary.
 The online character assassination of Mary had gone nowhere—instead of being shamed, she had become a feminist icon.
 Roger didn’t like the way things were heading.
 Worse still, Senator Clarkson was now vulnerable in his bid for reelection.
 His defeat would mean the end of Ramsen’s inside track in the Senate; not exactly the end of the world but it would certainly make things difficult Ramsen and his allies.
 By effectively ending his ‘congressional immunity’ it could open the way for prosecution of several people on numerous charges related to ‘Billygate.’
 The bastards in the DOJ.
 They had already convicted the ex-governor of Virginia, and his wife!

-And, in addition to all this, Ramsen could feel his indigestion acting up again.
+In addition to all this aggravation, Ramsen could feel his indigestion acting up again.

 “I’m hungry.
 Again,” said Mary, as they left the coffeehouse, “How about hitting the Whippy Dip on the way out of town?
 Then you can show me around town a little, I have a feeling we’ll be spending more time here than we planned.”